guilhemmarchand/trackme/docs/userguide.rst

 On demand backup
 ----------------

-**You can at anytime perform a backup of the KVstore collection by running the following SPL command:**
+**You can at anytime perform a backup of the KVstore collections by running the following SPL command:**

 ::